-In the case of a Competitive Process where the solicitation document provides for the negotiation of the contract with the selected bidder(s), the Division is responsible for negotiating the final contract with the supplier in accordance with the negotiation process set out in the solicitation document and in accordance with the Negotiation Protocol.
-In an Open Competition, negotiations must be conducted in consultation with Materials Management.
-Divisions are responsible for ensuring that any proposed changes to the City's standard contract terms and conditions have been reviewed by the City Solicitor, or designate, prior to finalizing the contract.
+In the case of a Competitive Process where the Solicitation Document provides for the negotiation of the Contract with the selected Bidder(s), the Division is responsible for negotiating the final Contract with the Supplier in accordance with the negotiation process set out in the Solicitation Document and in accordance with the Negotiation Protocol.
+In an Open Competition, negotiations must be conducted in consultation with Materials Management and/or the City Solicitor, or designate.
+Divisions are responsible for ensuring that any proposed changes to the City's standard Contract terms and conditions have been reviewed by the City Solicitor, or designate, prior to finalizing the Contract.

-c) Non-Competitive Procurement
+c) Non-competitive Procurement

-In the case of a Non-Competitive Procurement, the Division is responsible for negotiating the final contract with the supplier in consultation with the City Solicitor, or designate, as required.
-Divisions are responsible for ensuring that any proposed changes to the City's standard contract terms and conditions have been reviewed by the Office of the City Solicitor prior to finalizing the contract.
+In the case of a Non-Competitive Procurement, the Division is responsible for negotiating the final Contract with the Supplier in consultation with the City Solicitor, or designate, as required.
+Divisions are responsible for ensuring that any proposed changes to the City's standard Contract terms and conditions have been reviewed by the Office of the City Solicitor prior to finalizing the Contract.

-6.3.6 Stage 6 - Post-Contract Award Process
+6.3.6 - Stage 6 - Post-Contract Award Process